perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-convert-non-ascii-unicode-numerics.md

 As usual, the
 [Unicode::UCD](http://search.cpan.org/perldoc?Unicode::UCD) module
 provides access to the Unicode character database.
-Its `num()` function can numify Unicode digitsâand strings of Unicode digits.
+Its `num()` function can numify Unicode digits—and strings of Unicode digits.

      use v5.14;  # needed for num() function use Unicode::UCD qw(num);
-     my $str = "got â« and à¥ªà¥«à¥¬à¥­ and â and here";
+     my $str = "got Ⅻ and ४५६७ and ⅞ and here";
      my @nums = ();
      while (/$str =~ (\d+|\N)/g) {  # not just ASCII!
         push @nums, num($1);